-The (i) consolidated financial statements of Enterprise Products Partners L.P. and subsidiaries incorporated in this prospectus by reference from Enterprise Products Partners L.P.'s Annual Report on Form 10-K for the year ended December 31, 2008, retrospectively adjusted by our Current Report on Form 8-K filed on July 8, 2009, and (ii) the effectiveness of the Enterprise Products Partners L.P. and subsidiaries' internal control over financial reporting incorporated in this prospectus by reference from the Enterprise Products Partners L.P. and subsidiaries' internal control over financial reporting incorporated in this prospectus by reference from the Enterprise Products Partners L.P.'s Annual Report on Form 10-K for the year ended December 31, 2008 have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports which are incorporated herein by reference (which reports (1) express an unqualified opinion on the financial statements and include an explanatory paragraph concerning the retrospective adjustments related to the adoption of SFAS 160 and EITF 07-4 and (2) express an unqualified opinion on the effectiveness of internal control over financial reporting).
-Such consolidated financial statements have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The (i) consolidated financial statements of Enterprise Products Partners L.P. and subsidiaries ("the Partnership") incorporated in this prospectus by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2008, retroactively adjusted by the Partnership's Current Report on Form 8-K filed on July 8, 2009, (ii) the supplemental consolidated financial statements of the Partnership incorporated in this prospectus by reference from the Partnership's Current Report on Form 8-K filed on December 4, 2009 and (iii) the effectiveness of the Partnership's internal control over financial reporting incorporated in this prospectus by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2008 have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference, (which reports (1) express an unqualified opinion on the financial statements and include an explanatory paragraph concerning the retroactive adjustments related to the adoption of SFAS 160 and EITF 07-4, (2) express an unqualified opinion and include an explanatory paragraph concerning the retroactive effects of the Partnership's common control acquisition of TEPPCO Partners, L.P. and Texas Eastern Products Pipeline Company, LLC and the related change in the composition of reportable segments as a result of the acquisition), and (3) express an unqualified opinion on the effectiveness of internal control over financial reporting).
+Such consolidated financial statements and supplemental consolidated financial statements and supplemental consolidated financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.

-The consolidated balance sheet of Enterprise Products GP, LLC and subsidiaries as of December 31, 2008, incorporated in this prospectus by reference from Enterprise Products Partners L.P.'s Current Report on Form 8-K filed on March 12, 2009, retrospectively adjusted by Enterprise Products Partners L.P.'s Current Report on Form 8-K filed on July 8, 2009, has been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report which is incorporated herein by reference (which report expresses an unqualified opinion on the financial statements and includes an explanatory paragraph concerning the retrospective adjustments related to the adoption of SFAS 160).
-Such consolidated balance sheet has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The (i) consolidated balance sheet of Enterprise Products GP, LLC and subsidiaries as of December 31, 2008, incorporated in this prospectus by reference from the Partnership's Current Report on Form 8-K filed on March 12, 2009, retroactively adjusted by the Partnership's Current Report on Form 8-K filed on July 8, 2009 and (ii) the supplemental consolidated balance sheet of Enterprise Products GP, LLC and subsidiaries incorporated in this prospectus by reference from the Partnership's Current Report on Form 8-K filed on December 18, 2009 have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports incorporated herein by reference, (which reports (1) express an unqualified opinion on the financial statements and include an explanatory paragraph concerning the retroactive adjustments related to the adoption of SFAS 160 and EITF 07-4 and (2) express an unqualified opinion and include an explanatory paragraph concerning the retroactive effects of the Partnership's common control acquisition of TEPPCO Partners, L.P. and Texas Eastern Products Pipeline Company, LLC and the related change in the composition of reportable segments as a result of the acquisition).
+Such consolidated balance sheet and supplemental consolidated balance sheet have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.